 IARU Monitoring System

 The IARU Monitoring System is a worldwide service authorized by the IARU Administrative Council.
 It is the obligation of the IARU and its member-societies to defend the interests of the Amateur Services as stated in the IARU Constitution.
-The IARU Monitoring System is served by many dedicated volunteers who have served effectively for many years under the guidance of the IARU International Monitoring System Coordinator and Regional Coordinators.
-Each of the three IARU regional organizations select and appoint an IARU MS Regional Coordinator.
-The IARU Monitoring System operations are coordinated under the Monitoring System Committee (MSC).
+The IARU Monitoring System is served by many dedicated volunteers who have served effectively for many years.
+Each of the three IARU regional organizations selects and appoints an IARU MS Regional Coordinator.
+The IARU Monitoring System operations are coordinated by the Monitoring System Committee (MSC).

 One of the primary objectives of the IARU Monitoring System is the identification and initiation of steps leading to the removal from amateur bands of radio signals of non-amateur stations causing harmful interference to the amateur satellite services contrary to International Telecommunications Union and national radio regulations.
 Typical intruders include shortwave broadcasters, Over the Horizon Radar, CODAR, unlicensed operators on the bands including taxicabs on 10 meters and fishermen on various bands, military RTTY and beacons, fishnet beacons and various types of jamming signals.

 Interested parties who want to report intruders on the amateur bands are encouraged to send their observations to the Regional Coordinators and include the following information: your identification (organization-call sign), the frequency, time in UTC, the day, month, any possible identification of the signal, mode, signal strength, direction bearing and any remarks that help describe the signal.
 In addition, a very beneficial piece of information is a recording of the signal preferably in the form of a wav file that may be e-mailed for quick evaluation.

 Region 2: vacant

 Region 3: Titon Dutono, YB3PET ti.....@gmail.com